kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 `service.kubernetes.io/endpoint-controller-name` will be added as a well-known label applying on the Service object.
 When set on a service, no matter the service specs, the Endpoint, EndpointSlice, and EndpointSlice Mirroring controllers for that service will be disabled, thus Endpoints and EndpointSlices for this service will not be created by the Kubernetes Controller Manager.
 If the label is not set, the Endpoint, EndpointSlice, and EndpointSlice Mirroring controllers will be enabled for that service and the Endpoints and EndpointSlices will be handled as of today.

-The Kubernetes Controller Manager will implement this label both at object creation and on dynamic addition/removal/updates of this label.
+The EndpointSlice, EndpointSlice Mirroring and Endpoints controllers will obey this label both at object creation and on dynamic addition/removal/updates of this label.

 ### User Stories (Optional)

-#### Story 1
+#### Story 1: Services Over Secondary Networks

-As a Cloud Native Network Function (CNF) vendor, some of my services are handled by custom Service-Proxies/Gateways over secondary networks provided by, for example, [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
-IPs configured in the service and registered by the EndpointSlice controller must be only the secondary IPs provided by the secondary network provider (e.g. [Multus](https://github.com/k8snetworkplumbingwg/multus-cni)).
+As a Cloud Native Network Function (CNF) vendor, some of my Kubernetes services are handled by custom Service-Proxies/Gateways (using `service.kubernetes.io/service-proxy-name`) over secondary networks provided by, for example, [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
+IPs configured in the service and registered by the EndpointSlice controller must be only the secondary IPs provided by the secondary network provider.

 Therefore, it must be possible to disable the default Kubernetes Endpoints and EndpointSlice Controller for certain services and use a specialized EndpointSlice reconciler implementation to create a controller for secondary network providers.